-Next, we include the possibility of WIMP annihilations into $\nu\bar{\nu}$.
-We scan over all possible BR combinations (i.e., $0\% - 100\%$) of the kinematically allowed SM channels and obtain the orange line shown in Fig.~\ref{fig:alltot}, which represents the maximum allowed total $\langle \sigma v \rangle$ for a thermal WIMP, retaining the consistency with all existing data.
-Note that, for all $m_\chi$, this largest allowed $\langle \sigma v \rangle$ closely follows the upper limit obtained for exactly $100\%$ BR attributed to $\nu\bar{\nu}$.
+While considering WIMP annihilations into $\nu\bar{\nu}$, we scan over all possible BR combinations (i.e., $0\% - 100\%$) of the kinematically allowed SM channels and obtain the orange line shown in Fig.~\ref{fig:alltot}, which represents the maximum allowed total $\langle \sigma v \rangle$ for a thermal WIMP, retaining the consistency with all existing data.
+Note that, this limit is dictated by the Super-Kamiokande data of low energy neutrino search for $m_\chi \lesssim 100\,{\rm MeV}$, Super-Kamiokande, IceCube and ANTARES data of MW halo neutrino observation for $100\,{\rm MeV} \lesssim m_\chi \lesssim 800\,{\rm GeV}$ and H.E.S.S data of the Galactic halo $\gamma$-ray observation for $m_\chi \gtrsim 800\,{\rm GeV}$.
+For all $m_\chi$, this largest allowed $\langle \sigma v \rangle$ closely follows the upper limit obtained for exactly $100\%$ BR attributed to $\nu\bar{\nu}$.
 This maximum total $\langle \sigma v \rangle$ comes down for smaller values of $\nu\bar{\nu}$ BRs (the green lines), but still stays above the black dashed line for significant parts of the parameter space.
-The gray region is ruled out for all possible BR combinations and the blue region is disallowed by BBN~\cite{Nollett:2013pwa,Nollett:2014lwa}.
+The gray region is ruled out for all possible BR combinations, and the blue region is disallowed by BBN~\cite{Nollett:2013pwa,Nollett:2014lwa}.

-One point is worth emphasizing here.
-In obtaining these maximum $\langle \sigma v \rangle$ (orange and green lines) the DM induced fluxes are calculated assuming a single-component DM constitutes all the DM in the galaxies.
+We emphasize that, in obtaining these maximum $\langle \sigma v \rangle$ (orange and green lines) the DM induced fluxes are calculated assuming a single-component WIMP constitutes all the DM in the galaxies.
 On the other hand, the black dashed curve signifies the minimum $\langle \sigma v \rangle$ allowed for a single-component DM that does not overclose the Universe.
-Therefore, the intermediate region below the orange curve and above the black dashed one is \textit{always allowed}.
-However, for a point lying within this region of the $\langle \sigma v \rangle - m_\chi$ plane the relic density is in fact undersaturated by $\chi$.
+Therefore, the intermediate region below the orange curve and above the black dashed line is \textit{always allowed}.
+However, for a point lying within this region of the $\langle \sigma v \rangle - m_\chi$ plane, the relic density is in fact undersaturated by $\chi$.
 The resulting dilution of the annihilating DM flux, moves the maximum allowed $\langle \sigma v \rangle$ for any $m_\chi$, above the orange line.
-But this does not affect the general conclusion: a general WIMP DM candidate in the entire range 10 MeV - 100 TeV is allowed by all currently available data.
+But this does not affect the general conclusion: \textit{a WIMP DM candidate annihilating into two-body SM final states (via $s$-wave processes), with mass in the range 10 MeV - 100 TeV, can be allowed by all currently available data.}